Pain science through a lived experience lens

-During these sessions we also validate the provider experience.
-As people who’ve lived with pain ourselves and sought care from many providers, we recognize how difficult the job is.
+During these sessions we also validate the health professional experience.
+As people who’ve lived with pain ourselves and sought care from many clinicians, we recognize how difficult the job is.

 Pain is not easy for anyone.
 It’s not easy for the people living with pain.
 It’s not easy for those who love someone living with pain.
 And it’s not easy for those of you who treat those of us who live with pain.

 Pain treatment is hard and admirable work.
-So it is important that you providers out there care for yourselves, too, so you can continue to care for others.
+So it is important that you health professionals out there care for yourselves, too, so you can continue to care for others.

 Who is this for?

-These workshops are for any provider who works with people living with pain.
-This can include primary care physicians, surgeons, MDs, DOs, physician assistants, nurses, mental health professionals, physical therapists, manual therapists, coaches, trainers, integrative health providers, and holistic medicine practitioners.
+These workshops are for any health professional who works with people living with pain.
+This can include primary care physicians, surgeons, MDs, DOs, physician assistants, nurses, mental health professionals, physical therapists, manual therapists, coaches, trainers, integrative health professionals, and holistic medicine practitioners.